Performance Breakdown

 It resisted tangles from the five, seven, and nine-inch strands, but the limit is eleven inches.
 But it still picked up 85% with the eleven-inch test, so I’d consider it an excellent score.

-I tested the Roborock H7 on various configurations, and it exceeded the 90-minute claimed time.
+I tested the Roborock H7 with various configurations, and it exceeded the claimed 90-minute runtime.
 It lasted 91 minutes at the lowest setting with the crevice tool attached.

 Here are the complete results.

-This is an improvement over the H6 since it only lasted around 86 minutes before shutting off during the run time experiment.
+This is an improvement over the H6, which only lasted around 86 minutes before shutting off during the run-time experiment.

-Please note that the battery isn’t detachable, so there’s no way of doubling the run time.
+Please note that the battery isn’t detachable, so there’s no way to double the runtime.

 Unfortunately, the H7 isn’t quiet.
-I tested it with a sound meter (with the main nozzle attached), and it exceeded 70 decibels on all three tests.
+I tested it with a sound meter (main nozzle attached), and it exceeded 70 decibels in all three tests.

 - Low: 70.6 dB